 Let’s take the Eheim 2262 for example.

-Mind that this is not the same as the GPH rating of the filter itself.
+Mind that this is not the same as the GPH rating of the filter itself, but rather its pump.

-It’s one of the strongest pumps for canister filters in the industry right now (Fluval FX6 claim the same pump output).
+Anyway, It’s one of the strongest pumps for canister filters in the aquarium industry (only the Fluval FX6 claim the same pump output).

 But doing some proper flowrate testing (link to a forum where some guy actually made the effort) you’ll see that the “real” GPH it can sustain is quite lower.